Laura Goode is a poet, essayist, novelist, screenwriter, producer, and intersectional feminist. She writes author bios in the third person.

 Her feature film FARAH GOES BANG premiered at the Tribeca Film Festival in April 2013, where it won the inaugural Nora Ephron Prize from Tribeca and Vogue.
 She co-wrote the film with director Meera Menon, and produced it.
 FGB follows three recent college graduates who go on the road in 2004 to campaign for John Kerry and get laid, and raised $81,160 on Kickstarter in 2012.
 During its run at 18 other national and international film festivals, FGB was honored with three Best Narrative Feature awards, among other accolades.
 FGB was released on iTunes, Amazon, Google Play, Vimeo, and Seed&Spark in April 2015.

 Her novel for young adults SISTER MISCHIEF was released by Candlewick Press on July 12, 2011.
-When asked to describe her young adult novel in casual conversation, she calls it “the world’s first interracial gay hip-hop love story for teens.”
-The American Library Association included Sister Mischief in two of its annual honor lists: the Amelia Bloomer Project, recognizing notable feminist literature for young readers, and the Rainbow List, recognizing excellence in GLBTQ literature for young adults, in which SM was a Top Ten selection.
+Elissa Schappell wrote of SM in Vanity Fair's Hot Type, "You can’t help but cheer as Goode’s crew—starring Esme, a Jewish lesbian songwriter who goes by “M.C.
+Ferocious”; D.J.
+SheStorm, a badass breeder; and M.C.
+Rohini, a hot desi chick and Ferocious’s love interest—take over a pep rally, read Diane di Prima, and throw down rhymes."
+The American Library Association included Sister Mischief in two of its annual honor lists: the Amelia Bloomer Project, recognizing excellence in feminist YA literature, and the Rainbow List (Top Ten selection), recognizing excellence in GLBTQ YA.
 Sister Mischief was also a 2012 Best of The Bay pick by the San Francisco Bay Guardian.